📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 Treatment: The Shoulder Restoration Program

 For most shoulder pain presentations, the Shoulder Restoration Program is the most appropriate treatment path.
 Class IV laser addresses the cellular-level tissue damage and inflammation in the joint capsule and rotator cuff tendons.
-Shockwave breaks down calcifications, stimulates neovascularization, and triggers collagen remodeling in degenerative tissue.

 This is a non-injection, non-surgical approach.
 There's no cortisone masking the problem, no recovery downtime, no risk of infection.